hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ## 💡 Overview

-**ProjectMilestone-Ecommerce-BigQuery** is a data analytics project focused on understanding and analyzing user behavior for an E-commerce company.
+**This Project Milestone** is a data analytics project focused on understanding and analyzing user behavior for an E-commerce company.
 This project uses a publicly available Google Analytics dataset hosted on BigQuery to explore website traffic, conversion funnels, and marketing performance.

 ---